vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 My view is that academics should focus on _tools, methodologies, abstractions, and theories_.
 Not on products.
-Naturally, if academic funding is industry driven, nit research and useless paper pushing will be on its way out, while long time-horizon, risky, and high-impact research will flourish.
+Naturally, if academic funding is industry driven, nit research and useless paper pushing will be on its way out, while long time horizon, risky, and high-impact research will flourish.

 To make this concrete, I
 - Intel's funding of ASPIRE is a great example of the proper role of industry and academic engineering research